AashrayAnand/rubiks-cube-reinforcement-learning/README.md

 # Reinforcement Learning: Solving the Rubik's Cube

-### Aashray Anand & Ozan Erdal

-*"A generally intelligent agent must be able to teach itself how to solve problems in complex domains with minimal human supervision." -S. McAleer"*
+##*"A generally intelligent agent must be able to teach itself how to solve problems in complex domains with minimal human supervision." -S. McAleer"*##

  This project is an attempt to represent and solve the classic Rubik's cube